namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

 - `llm_fact_extractor` pulls durable user facts from the interaction and appends them to the profile store.
 - Pipelines run in the order declared; each entry must provide `step` (a friendly name) and `type`.
 Unknown pipeline types raise `N3L-1203`. `max_tokens` is optional and only applies to `llm_summarizer`.
 - The resulting summaries/facts are available to recall rules (e.g., `long_term` `top_k` or `profile` `include`) on subsequent turns, completing the short/long/profile memory loop.
 - Canonical DSL: The English-style surface is the primary, modern syntax.
-Legacy symbolic/colon forms remain supported via automatic transformation, but lint will suggest migrating to the English forms.
+Legacy symbolic/colon forms are no longer accepted.
 All examples in this spec use the modern syntax.

 ### Memory Privacy, Retention & Scope